-Our empirical results provide benchmarks with which to measure the gains obtained by target CEOs whose firms are acquired, while also providing some evidence of agency problems arising in the negotiation of mergers and acquisitions.
 The CEOs in our sample obtain total financial gains with a median value of approximately \$4 to \$5 million and a mean of \$8 to \$11 million.
 While the distribution exhibits an upper tail that includes truly large windfalls for some target CEOs, for most executives these monetary benefits appear roughly in line with the permanent income streams that they lose from the disappearance of their prior jobs.
+These results are somewhat surprising to us, since the mid-1990s time frame of the sample implies that we have an overwhelming majority of friendly acquisitions (Schwert, 2000) in which CEOs could likely have chosen to keep their firms independent.